-The field director and field placement coordinator are responsible for assigning students to agencies for their field work experience.
+The Field Director or Field Placement Coordinator are responsible for assigning students to agencies for their field work experience.
 Students may not find their own placements.

-Only agencies which have been designated as appropriate field placement sites may be used for field placement.
-Agencies must meet the requirements established by the School of Social Work and must be approved by the field director to be used as a field site.
-Students are placed in public or non-profit 501c3 agencies, only.
+Only agencies that have been designated as appropriate field placement sites may be used for field placement.
+Agencies must meet the requirements established by the School of Social Work and must be approved by the Field Director to be used as a field site.
+Students are placed in public or non-profit 501c3 agencies.
+There are some for-profit agencies that are utilized for placement, but they must align with the School's mission and the majority of the consumers served must be receiving Medicaid; the Field Director will review these agencies on a case-by-case basis.

 Students may request work site field placements if the agency meets all placement requirements.
 When students have limited hours in which to do field placement, this is often the best solution.
 (See Work Site Placement Policies for criteria).

 While the field office makes efforts to match student's interests and geographical preferences when making placements, the volume of students needing placements means that not every student can have every request granted.
 It is expected that students will enter the field agency with which they have been matched and meet their educational requirements in that agency setting.
 Students who initially object to the agency, to which they are referred, will be given no more than one additional referral from the field office.
 Additionally, students who interview at more than two agencies and cannot obtain placement will not be referred again until a meeting with the field office is held.
+Field placement settings may be within a 60-mile radius of EMU and students may not refuse placement on the basis of geographic location.

-If both the faculty liaison and the student request that the student be placed in another agency after the start of the placement, the field director will review the situation using the information from the Field Placement Review Form.
+If both the faculty liaison and the student request that the student be placed in another agency after the start of the placement, the Field Director will review the situation using the information from the Field Placement Review Form.
 In cases that warrant a change, no more than one additional placement referral will be made.
 This will be done only when there are no allegations of ethical and professional breaches during the first placement and the reason for the failure of the placement is not because of student behaviors.
 Students should not expect to take field hours accumulated in one agency to another agency.
-(Exceptions to this policy must be made in writing by the field director and only after request by the faculty liaison based on circumstances beyond the student's control.)
-In short, the field experience at both the foundation (SWRK 595/596) and the advanced levels (SWRK 695/696) are considered to be integrated learning opportunities and cannot be divided among agencies without an exception to policy based on extenuating circumstances being made by the field director.
+Exceptions to this policy must be made in writing by the Field Director and only after request by the Faculty Liaison based on circumstances beyond the student's control.
+In short, the field experience at both the foundation (SWRK 595/596) and the advanced levels (SWRK 695/696) are considered to be integrated learning opportunities and cannot be divided among agencies without an exception to policy based on extenuating circumstances being made by the Field Director.
+Please see the Field Placement Process Flow Charts on page 31.

-Students may do their foundation and advanced field placement in the same agency if appropriate learning experiences are available for both levels of practice.
+Students may complete their foundation and advanced field placements in the same agency if appropriate learning experiences are available for both levels of practice.
 In this situation student must still apply for each sequence using the regular procedure outlined in this manual.

-While it is possible to be reassigned to a previous field placement site, the decision is made at the field director's discretion.
+While it is possible to be reassigned to a previous field placement site, the decision is made at the Field Director's discretion.